 Explaining the Results

-Once you have typed or copied the above code into the Arduino IDE, verify it and click on the upload button to flash it on your Arduino Microcontroller.
+Once you have typed or copied the above code into the Arduino IDE, verify it and click the upload button to flash it on your Arduino Microcontroller.

-Once you click on the Serial Monitor icon or option, it will launch in a separate pop-up window outside the main IDE windows.
+Once you click the Serial Monitor icon or option, it will launch in a separate pop-up window outside the main IDE windows.